0reoAurelien/personalized-shell/README.md

-# Lab Report for ENSEASH Shell
+# Lab Report for TPSP1 : ENSEASH Shell

+This project was made by Aurélien POINSEL and Aliénor D'IRUMBERRY DE SALABERRY

 ## Overview
-This project, titled ENSEASH Shell, is a simple shell implementation developed in C. The shell is designed to execute commands, provide information about their execution, and support various features such as command execution with arguments, exit status display, and time measurement.
+This project, titled ENSEASH Shell, is a simple shell implementation developed in C. The shell is designed to execute commands, provide information about their execution, and support various features such as command execution with arguments, exit status display, time measurement, and more.

 ## Project Structure
 The project consists of a single C file, `enseash.c`, implementing the ENSEASH Shell.
-The code is well-organized and divided into functions to enhance readability and maintainability.
-The main components include:
+The code is organized, commented and divided into functions to enhance readability.
+At the end of the 2nd lab, the main components include:

+- **disp_NewLine():** Writes a new line character to the shell.
 - **display_welcome():** Displays a welcome message upon launching the shell.
 - **display_prompt():** Generates and displays the prompt, including exit status, signal, and execution time.
-- **enseash_exit():** Displays a farewell message when exiting the shell.
+- **enseash_exit():** Displays a goodbye message when exiting the shell.
-- **disp_NewLine():** Writes a new line character to the shell.
 - **readCommand():** Reads user input, ensuring no errors occur, and handles the exit command.
 - **execute_cmd():** Executes the entered command, capturing information such as exit status and execution time.

 ## Features
-The ENSEASH Shell supports various features as outlined in the project specifications:
+Our ENSEASH Shell supports various features as required by the lab specifications:

 1. **Welcome Message and Prompt:** Displays a welcome message and provides a user-friendly prompt.